HasanMajdi/Unit3-HasanMajdi/README.md

 pyuic5 NameOfFile.ui -o NameOfFile.py
 ```
 ### Creating a python code that inherits from the Ui file that converted to python:
+**Inheriting** is a good method to use a specififc class in the Ui file that was converted to python. it allows a class to have the same behavior as another class and extend that behavior to provide special action for specific needs.
 ```.py
 import sys
 from PyQt5.QtCore import pyqtSlot